Award for Early Career Contributions to Cross-Cultural Psychology

 APA's Travel Grants for U.S. Psychologists to Attend International Conferences will provide funding for conference registration fees at international conferences held outside the United States and Canada.
 APA and APAGS members are eligible to apply.
-The deadline for application is June 1, 2013.
+The deadline for application is Dec.
+1, 2013.

 APF Henry P. David Grants for Research and International Travel

 The American Psychological Foundation's Henry P. David Grants for Research and International Travel in Human Reproductive Behavior and Population Studies support young professionals with a demonstrated interest in behavioral aspects of human reproductive behavior or an area related to population concerns.
 Applicants must be graduate students conducting dissertation research or early career researchers with no more than seven years postgraduate experience.
 The fund sponsors two grants:

 - The Research Grant provides up to $1,500 for support of ongoing research in behavioral aspects of population studies or human reproductive behavior.